l-kaushik/matrix-multiplication-in-C/README.md

         char *endptr;
 ```

-Entering into an infinite loop that runs until condition is true, then the code from `if` to `char *endptr;` is reponsible for taking input, explained in detail [here](https://github.com/l-kaushik/input-validation-in-C).
+while here is acting as an infinite loop that runs until condition is true, then the code from `if` to `char *endptr;` is reponsible for taking input, explained in detail [here](https://github.com/l-kaushik/input-validation-in-C).

 ```C
 if (type == 1) // some checks for size of matrix